Updating a version through rest API returns invalid JSON

 Edit: not an empty string, a single space.

-#8 Updated by Jean-Philippe Lang about 6 years ago
+#8 Updated by Jean-Philippe Lang over 6 years ago

 I have made a few tests with JQuery.
 It gives an error when responding with a one space response body indeed.
 But it seems to work fine with a 200 response and an empty body, even if the response Content-Type is set to text/json.
 It gives no error and returns null.